-GoPro 3 Way – It’s a love or a hate with selfie sticks but this is also a tripod.
-As a solo traveler, it’s great to pull out during those moments of solitude.
+GoPro 3 Way – It’s a love or hate with selfie sticks but this is also a tripod.
+As a solo traveller, it’s great to pull out during those moments of solitude.
 My friend Kori and I hiked to the top of Moraine Lake for the view and it started raining.
 No one was around but we managed some good selfies with our selfie stick!

 Lifeproof cases for your iPhone or iPad.
 You never know when you’ll drop your phone in a lake or hot tub

-Travel Power Strip – One of my favorite things for travel is a foldable power strip.
+Travel Power Strip – One of my favourite things for travel is a foldable power strip.
 I can’t stress it enough for travel.
 If you are like me and carry a couple of cameras and a laptop, iPad, iPhone, etc, most hotels or guesthouses (even airports) will not have enough outlets.
 This solves the problem!
 I use one by Monster2Go.

 Backpack – When you’re going hiking, exploring, kayaking, and such, I find it handy to have a backpack.
 I like backpacks by Swedish brand Fjallraven.
 I’ve used the Rucksack 21 and have a Kanken.
-They come in many sizes, colors, have handy pockets, and even a seat pad for those moments when you’re out in nature.
+They come in many sizes, colours, have handy pockets, and even a seat pad for those moments when you’re out in nature.